-A news release from the America Chemical Society revealed that scientists are currently concocting a portable drug test kit to detect bath salts.
-The illicit drug has been declared illegal in the U.S., but many retail shops and online stores are still carrying the controversial substance in their shelves.
-This new drug testing technology aims to provide a more convenient way to identify use of bath salts.
+A news release from the America Chemical Society revealed that scientists are currently developing a portable drug test kit to detect bath salts.
+The illicit drug has been declared illegal in the U.S., but many retail shops and online stores are still carrying the controversial substance on their shelves.
+This new drug testing technology aims to provide a more convenient way to identify the use of bath salts.

 While existing testing technologies that detect bath salts are already available, the equipment used in these tests are difficult to transport and carry around.
 One bath salt test equipment was developed for field use, but it made use of a mercury electrode, which is dangerous to human health.